-Most high street lenders in the UK offer mortgages of up to £1 million with a handful stretching to £2 million.
-As a general rule, these lenders only offer mortgages for more than £750,000 at LTVs (loan-to-values) of 75% and below.
+Most high street lenders in the UK offer mortgages of up to £5 million with a handful stretching to £10 million.
+Typically, the maximum LTV (loan-to-value) for a large loan is 85%.

 Minimum Deposit for a Big Mortgage

 John Charcol can also find lenders that will consider loans secured against some forms of existing assets that aren't property.

 Interest Rate Range for Large Loans